TITLE Copy Center Supervisor

 Education: A high school diploma or the equivalent is required; an Associate’s degree in a technical area, such as printing or computer information systems is preferred.

-Other: Scope of the position may require night time, holiday, and/or weekend work.
+Other: The scope of the position may require night time, holiday, and/or weekend work.

 ESSENTIAL DUTIES AND RESPONSIBILITIES